Lamden/docs/docs/dapps.md

 ### 4.3 “Approve event” details

 If you send the transaction through your dapp the wallet initiates an approval event in order to confirm if you are going to approve the transaction.
-You can set amount of TAU for future transactions.
+You can set the amount of TAU for future transactions.

 ### 4.5 What Lamden network to approve for (mainnet, testnet)